Artem4852/piano-transcription-project/readme.md

 ---

+# Feedback
+Your feedback is very important to me as a developer.
+Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSdifFvYqw8eC-sjTLm1EQ9tVVLVnZuZS1HtyZ4i62uIumkbdw/viewform) to give me feedback about the application.
+It would only take a minute of your time.

+---

 # Errors
 If you encounter any errors, please [create an issue](https://github.com/Artem4852/piano-transcription-project/issues/new).
 Please include the steps to reproduce the error, the error message, your operating system, and the version of python you are using.